 3) eating at local food establishments is one of the best ways of planting financial seeds in communities.

-4) the U.S. apparel market is the largest in the world and American consumers are growing weary of cheaply-made goods made by exploited workers overseas, which is making space for domestic manufacturers and workers to enjoy a larger slice of the marketplace pie.
+4) the U.S. apparel market is the largest in the world and American consumers are growing weary of cheaply-made goods made by exploited workers overseas, which is making space for domestic manufacturers and workers to enjoy a larger piece of the marketplace pie.

-5) according to The Autobiography of Frederick Douglass, massa fed his slaves sweet foods on holidays to keep them sugar drunk and unable to organize.
+5) according to The Autobiography of Frederick Douglass, master fed his slaves sweet foods on holidays to keep them sugar drunk and unable to organize.
 Today, corporations are keeping the masses chronically disorganized—particularly in communities of color—by getting them hooked on sugary drinks and other health-robbing, factory-manufactured “food.”